antonbabenko/modules.tf-lambda/README.md

 This project was partially sponsored by [Cloudcraft - the best way to draw AWS diagrams](https://cloudcraft.co).

-Please contact me if you want to become a sponsor or need custom features to be implemented.
+Don't hesitate to [contact me](mailto:anton@antonbabenko.com) if you want to become a sponsor or need custom features to be implemented.

 ## I am developer - show me the code & let's ship it!